List of Star Fox characters: Andross

-Andross' spirit survives.
-After a botched attempt at a revival on Titania, Andross travels to Sauria (also known as Dinosaur Planet).
-Weakened, Andross takes refuge in Krazoa Palace, and uses the SharpClaw Tribe to keep him alive.
-He manipulates their leader General Scales into collecting various artifacts infused with the spirits of the Krazoa and imprisons Krystal in the palace.
-Through her, he is able to generate the energy from the Krazoa Spirits to restore himself back to full power, intending to obliterate the entire Lylat System.
-Fox again defeats him, after which Andross again self-destructs.
+After defeating James McCloud of the original Star Fox team, a new team is formed under Fox McCloud.
+He is the final boss in Star Fox 64.
+Andross is shown to have apparently experimented on himself and become a giant disembodied head.

+However, Andross' spirit survives, though weakened.
+He travels to Sauria and manipulates General Scales in order to restore himself to full power.
+He serves as the final boss of the game.
-While he does not appear in Star Fox: Assault, his reign continues in his nephew Andrew Oikonny, who constructs a new fleet with Andross' remaining Venomian units.
-They attack Fortuna at the beginning of the game, with Andrew using a robotic copy of his uncle as the game's first boss.

-He reappears in Star Fox Command as a spirit in control of a bio-weapon, but is no longer a threat.
+He does not appear in Star Fox: Assault, but his nephew Andrew Oikonny, pilots a robotic copy of his uncle's head as the game's first boss.
+He reappears in Star Fox Command as a ghost in control of a bio-weapon, but is no longer a threat.

-Dialogue between Zazan and the Anglar Emperor in "Fox and Krystal" implies that the Anglar race was created by Andross.

-Andross appears in Super Smash Bros.
-Brawl as an Assist Trophy character, resembling his metallic-looking form from the first Star Fox game.

-According to Star Fox Zero, Andross secretly worked on a Cornerian teleportation device for peacekeeping purposes, but his lust for power made him claim it as his own for his schemes.
+According to Star Fox Zero, Andross secretly worked on a Cornerian teleportation device for peacekeeping purposes, but his lust for power made him claim it as his own.
 After discovering the truth, General Pepper and James McCloud used the teleporter to exile Andross to another dimension.

-In Star Fox 2, a direct sequel to the original game, Andross is revealed to have survived his encounter with Fox McCloud and his army advances towards Corneria.
-The Star Fox team hastily scrambles to destroy Andross once again.
+In Star Fox 2, a direct sequel to the original game, Andross is revealed to have survived his encounter with Fox McCloud.
+As his army advances towards Corneria, the Star Fox team scrambles to destroy Andross once again.

-Andross appears in several different forms throughout the Star Fox series: